Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Methodology

 In shallow (i.e., non-deep) learning experiments, we adopt feature-based approaches using classical machine learning classifiers---specifically Random Forest and Support Vector Machines (SVM).
 The input features consist of well-established signal descriptors from the literature.
 Feature extraction is grounded in signal processing techniques applied to vibration data in both time and frequency domains, with prior studies demonstrating their effectiveness for bearing fault diagnosis.

-In the work of \cite{abburi2023closer}, statistical metrics extracted from time-domain signals were employed, including mean, absolute median, standard deviation, skewness, kurtosis, crest factor, energy, RMS value, peak count, zero-crossing count, Shapiro-Wilk test statistic, and Kullback–Leibler divergence.
+In the work of \cite{abburi2023closer}, statistical metrics extracted from time-domain signals were employed, including mean, absolute median, standard deviation, skewness, kurtosis, crest factor, energy, RMS value, peak count, zero-crossing count, Shapiro-Wilk test statistic, and Kullback-Leibler divergence.
 In the frequency domain, \cite{alonso:2023} explored the use of bearing-specific fault frequencies, such as BPFI (Ball Pass Frequency of the Inner race), BPFO (Ball Pass Frequency of the Outer race), and BSF (Ball Spin Frequency).
-Both works reported favorable results using these handcrafted features, motivating their inclusion in our shallow learning pipeline.
-To highlight modulated fault components distributed across the spectrum, envelope analysis is performed to shift these components into the baseband, following the principles explained in \cite{cwru}.
+Both works reported favorable results using these handcrafted features, which motivated the inclusion of a subset of them in our shallow learning pipeline.
+To highlight modulated fault components distributed across the spectrum, envelope analysis is performed to shift these components into the baseband, following the principles explained in \cite{smith2015rolling}.
 Subsequently, algorithms are applied to extract the magnitudes of spectral peaks.
-In this study, the envelope spectrum is computed in the frequency range of 500 Hz to 10 kHz for the PU and UORED-VAFCLS datasets, which offer high sampling rates.
+In this study, the envelope spectrum is computed in the frequency range of 500 Hz to 10 kHz for the PU and UORED-VAFCLS datasets, which offer high sampling rates\footnote{In \cite{smith2015rolling}, envelope analysis is performed without pre-filtering (wide-band analysis).
+Although the author notes that this approach is sufficient for the CWRU dataset, we restrict the bandwidth to exclude low frequencies (below 500 Hz) and very high frequencies (above 10 kHz), while still preserving a broad range that is potentially applicable to most signals.
+An inspection of the artificially damaged bearings on PU revealed that the majority of the relevant spectral content is concentrated within this interval.}.
 For the CWRU dataset, limited to a 12 kHz sampling rate, a reduced band of 500 Hz to 6 kHz is adopted.
 Fault frequencies are computed based on the rotation speeds and geometric parameters provided within each dataset.
 Table \ref{tab:features} shows all features used on shallow learning models.

 A notable limitation of shallow learning approaches lies in their reliance on metadata---particularly rotational speed (RPM) and bearing geometry---for the computation of specialized features.
 Furthermore, these models do not generalize naturally across datasets with differing fault types or label structures.
 As a result, we must train a separate classifier for each fault mode, increasing the complexity of model management.
 In contrast, deep learning models can learn representations directly from raw signals and are capable of handling varied datasets within a unified architecture.